-The Labour unions quickly got on board.
-Inspired by the same need for dignity and respect, the country’s largest trade union, the normally pliant General Tunisian Workers’ Union (UGTT), mobilised its half million members in favour of the revolution.
-Top level officials previously loyal to Ben Ali changed their tune under pressure from members and a vibrant youth movement.
+Labour unions quickly got on board.
+The country’s largest trade union, the normally pliant General Tunisian Workers’ Union mobilised its half million members in favour of the revolution.
+Top officials loyal to Ben Ali changed their tune under pressure from members and a vibrant youth movement.

-The tremors from the earthquake epicentre on Sidi Bouzid quickly spread across the region once Ben Ali was overthrown.
-Just 11 days later, there were massive protests in Cairo against the regime of Hosni Mubarak who had been in power for 30 years and about to effect a handover to his son Gemal.
-After three weeks of mass protest across the country, Egyptian Vice President Omar Suleiman announced Mubarak was handing over power to the military much to the joy of the Tahrir Square protesters.
+The tremors from Sidi Bouzid quickly spread across the region once Ben Ali was overthrown.
+Eleven days later, there were massive protests in Cairo against the regime of Hosni Mubarak in power for 30 years and about to effect a handover to his son Gemal.
+After three weeks of mass protest, Egyptian Vice President Omar Suleiman announced Mubarak was handing over power to the military to the joy of the Tahrir Square protesters.
 But their joy was short-lived with the military junta showing no signs of wanting to share power and the protests continue a year later.

-Between Tunisia and Egypt lay Libya, complete with its own long-term dictator.
-Mad Muammar Gaddafi had clever held on to power for 40 years despite often being public enemy number one in the West.
-In the end it was his own people that dislodged him after a bitter and long-lasting war.
-Riots independent of Tunisia’s problems were happening in Benghazi in January over chronic housing shortages but Gaddafi threw Libyan oil money at the problem to quieten the Benghazi protesters.
+In Libya Muammar Gaddafi held on to power for 40 years despite often being public enemy number one in the West.
+His own people dislodged him after a bitter and long-lasting war.
+Riots were happening in Benghazi in January over chronic housing shortages but Gaddafi threw Libyan oil money at the problem to quieten the Benghazi protesters.

-When Libyan lawyer Fatih Turbel was arrested in Benghazi on 15 February, police broke up protests and made dozens of further arrests.
-Yet the riots spread quickly through the east and a Day of Rage two days later shook the regime to its core.
+When Libyan lawyer Fatih Turbel was arrested in Benghazi on 15 February, police broke up protests and arrested dozens more.
+The riots spread quickly through the east and a Day of Rage two days later shook the regime to its core.
 Within 24 hours, rebel forces controlled Benghazi.
 In the first week they pushed east to Misrata and Tobruk fell in yet another war.
-The rebels shouted the same slogans heard in Tunisia and Egypt: the people want to bring down the regime.
+The rebels shouted the slogans heard in Tunisia and Egypt: the people want to bring down the regime.

-It seemed to the watching world a third regime was about to quickly topple but Gaddafi had no intention of quitting gracefully.
-Those that did not love him deserved to die and he threw the full force of his armies on the rebels.
-Their majority support among the people was endangered by Gaddafi guns purchased from Western countries.
+A third regime was about to topple but Gaddafi had no intention of quitting gracefully.
+He threw the full force of his armies on the rebels.
+Their majority support was endangered by Gaddafi guns purchased from Western countries.

-Perhaps inspired by guilt for this – or more likely for their own political expediency – David Cameron and Nicholas Sarkozy pushed for intervention to save the revolution.
+Perhaps inspired by guilt – or political expediency – David Cameron and Nicholas Sarkozy pushed for intervention to save the revolution.
 Obama, already stretched by two wars in Islamic states, was harder to convince but eventually NATO airpower swung the pendulum back in the rebels favour.
 Tripoli fell in August and Gaddafi was butchered in October.
 Cameron and Sarkozy were heralded as heroes in Libya and Tunisia’s Burning Man had played a small part in overthrowing a third tyrant.

 Bouazizi also indirectly or directly inspired protests in Algeria, Iraq, Jordan, Syria, Bahrain, Kuwait, Oman, Palestine and Yemen with varying degrees of success.
 Bouazizi could well claim two more leaders this year in Saleh in Yemen and Asad in Syria.
 The Arab Spring template was closely watched by many in the western world and played a symbolic role in the Occupy movement.
 Time Magazine, with eyes on both phenomena, called the anonymous protester its person of the year.
-But there is a good case to be made the protester was far from anonymous.
 Mohammed Bouazizi’s loss of dignity and death sacrifice was a pivotal “end of history” moment across the planet.